queer-kz/placeholder/content/en.md

 withPress: true
 ---

-# We are against the petition "On banning LGBT+ propaganda in Kazakhstan"
+# We are against the petition “On banning LGBT+ propaganda in Kazakhstan”

 The petition violates Kazakhstan’s national legislation and international commitments and should be withdrawn from consideration.